It is recommended to copy an existing recipe and use it as a base to create a new recipe.

 To add ingredients to a recipe:

-- In the Ingredients and Preparation section of the recipe slide-out panel, click the Add Ingredient button (first screenshot below).
-The Add Recipe Ingredients window appears (second screenshot below).
+- In the Ingredients and Preparation section, click the Add Ingredient button (first screenshot below).
+The Add Recipe Ingredients modal appears (second screenshot below).

 - Select the Food & Non-Food Items option and use its associated filters as needed:

-- Food Type - filter by foods (i.e., ingredients), prepared foods, recipes.
+- Food Type - filter by Ingredients, Prepared Foods, Recipes.

 -